 - Other biographical elements or images relevant to Blackshear’s history

-- Artist’s bio describing relevant mural creation experience & connection to the community
+- Brief Artist’s Bio. describing relevant mural creation experience & connection to the community

-- Three references with knowledge of your mural-making experience and skill
+- 2-3 references with knowledge of your mural-making experience and skill

 - Any previous work with students.
 Teaching experience is not a requirement, but a willingness to bring the artistic process to life for young learners would be fantastic!

-DEADLINE FOR SUBMISSIONS January 18, 2019.
-A selection committee will announce the chosen design by February 12, 2019.
+DEADLINE FOR SUBMISSIONS January 28, 2019.
+A selection committee will announce the selected Artist by February 12, 2019.